mitjafelicijan/mitjafelicijan.com/posts/2021-12-25-running-golang-application-as-pid1.md

 cd ..
 ```

 At this point we have kernel image that is located in `arch/x86_64/boot/bzImage`.
-We will use this this in QEMU later.
+We will use this in QEMU later.

 To make our lives a bit easier lets move the kernel image to another place.
 Lets create a folder `bin/` in the root of our project with `mkdir -p bin`.